sinawic/mattermost-sentry-api-transformer/readme.md

 ### Customize notification data

-In `/app/file.json` latest request received from sentry will be stored in json format.
+In `/app/file.json` **inside container** latest request received from sentry will be stored in json format.

 You can customize the fields sent as a notification by editting the `index.js` file, then rebuilding the container with steps above.